 Fees and Insurance

-Part-time students, postdoctoral students and visiting scholars are not automatically charged this fee and can elect to pay the wellbeing fee in any semester or session to access the same health services.
-Additionally, current students who are not enrolled in a winter or summer class can elect to pay a reduced wellbeing fee in Winter and Summer Sessions to access health services at that time.
+Part-time students, postdoctoral students and visiting scholars are not automatically charged this fee and can elect to pay the wellbeing fee in any semester to access the same health services.
+Additionally, current students who are not enrolled in a summer class can elect to pay a reduced wellbeing fee to access health services at that time.

 What's covered by the UD Wellbeing Fee?